UPDATED: SEPTEMBER 23, 2022 | 3 MIN READ

 How Much Does Mobile Home Insurance Cost?

 These homes usually cost more to insure than standard homes.
 This is for several reasons.
 Fires may spread more quickly and easily through a pre-fab home.
-If they’re not strapped to the ground, mobile homes may also be more susceptible to wind damage.
+If not strapped to the ground, mobile homes may also be more susceptible to wind damage.

 What factors affect the cost of mobile home insurance?